 CEMEX leverages its core business strengths—institutional knowledge and experience, employees’ talent and time, and capital—to support the social and economic development of communities in ways that foster self-reliance and empowerment.

-Program benefits.
-The benefits of Patrimonio Hoy accrue not only to the participants but to the community at large and our company.
-For example, indicators of the success of the program in Mexico alone include the following:
+Patrimonio Hoy’s Impact: The benefits of Patrimonio Hoy accrue not only to the participants but to the community at large and to our company.
+Indicators of the success of Patrimonio Hoy in Mexico alone include the following:

 ConstruApoyo was developed to help communities respond to Hurricanes Stan and Wilma, which devastated much of Chiapas, Mexico, in 2005.
 In the wake of these and other disasters, a priority for governments, nongovernmental organizations, and the affected communities is to rebuild quickly, efficiently, and with minimal waste.
 ConstruApoyo addresses all of these needs, and more.